xuchang0201/mtPGS/docs/documentation/04_mtPGS_Example.md

 title: mtPGS Tutorial
 description: ~
 ---
 This page provides a tutorial for PGS construction using mtPGS.
 Before runing the example code, make sure that the mtPGS software is installed and compiled successfully.
-For instructions for installation, please see the [Installation](https://github.com/xuchang0201/mtPGS/blob/main/docs/documentation/02_installation.md).
+For instructions for installation, please see the [Installation section](https://xuchang0201.github.io/mtPGS/documentation/02_installation.html).

-## For the summary statistics
+## mtPGS
-The example data for runing the tutorial can be downloaded in this [page](https://yuanzhongshang.github.io/GIFT/documentation/03_data.html)
+The example data for mtPGS tutorial can be downloaded in this [page](https://xuchang0201.github.io/mtPGS/documentation/03_data.html)
 Here are the details about the required data input illustrated.
 ### 1. Zscore matrix of the cis-SNP effect size matrix, e.g.,
 ```r